dotnet/Open-XML-SDK/README.md

 to execute that pre-build command line, you must also set the execution policy as described above.
 Should you have multiple PowerShell shortcuts, you must use the right one for your Visual Studio installation.

+If you get the error "The command "cd C:\Users\Eric\Documents\Open-Xml-Sdk\
+powershell ./SetAssemblyVersionString.ps1" exited with code 1, then you need to set your execution policy.
+There is a different execution policy for PowerShell scripts that are run from Visual Studio.
+To set this execution policy:

+- Start a COMMAND prompt (not PowerShell console) as Administrator
+- Enter the following command:

+C:\windows\system32>c:\windows\syswow64\WindowsPowerShell\v1.0\powershell.exe -command set-executionpolicy unrestricted